drikkk/Spotify-Playlist-Updater/README.md

 # Spotify Playlist Updater

 I created this project to fight the Spotify playlist reporting bots.
-Creators use bots to spam reports on growing playlists which triggers the Spotify Takedown Notification and your playlist will be nulled from its title, description and image.
+Bots spam reports on growing playlists which triggers the Spotify Takedown Notification and your playlist will be nulled from its title, description and image.

 When executed, all playlists in the json file will be checked upon.
 If a name change is detected for the given playlist, then its name, description and image is updated.